Downie goes on Twitter rant against Cherry, Coyotes

 ''Sorry Don, but you called me a (coward) for wearing a visor and trying to protect my eyes.
 Sad thing is I listened to you,'' Downie said.

 Downie was drafted 29th overall by Philadelphia in 2005.
 He played for the Flyers, Tampa Bay Lightning, Colorado Avalanche and Pittsburgh Penguins, as well as 26 games with the Coyotes last season.
-He had 76 goals,h 120 assists and 1,057 penalty minutes.
+He had 76 goals, 120 assists and 1,057 penalty minutes.

-The 29-year-old Downie started with a series of tweets about the Coyotes' handling of various players' injuries and the treatment of veteran enforcer John Scott, who was voted into the NHL All-Star tournament last season by fans but was traded by Arizona to the Montreal Canadiens and was briefly left out of the showcase by the NHL.
+The 29-year-old Downie started with a series of tweets about the Coyotes' handling of various players' injuries and the treatment of John Scott, the veteran enforcer who was voted into the NHL All-Star tournament last season by fans but was traded by Arizona to Montreal and was briefly left out of the showcase by the NHL.

 Downie also said the Ontario Hockey League's Peterborough Petes are a better-run organization than the Coyotes.